 Step 7.
 Once your breath is no longer noticeable, continue breathing at this slow speed for three or four minutes.

 WHO SHOULD TRY THE BUTEYKO METHOD?

 Everyone!
 Buteyko breathing is a great method of connecting the mind, breath, and body, thus enabling a greater understanding of how we breathe, decreasing symptoms of anxiety, and calming the stress response.

 Buteyko is a safe and effective method for controlling the breath rate and training the mind and body to breathe slowly and softly, preventing hyperventilation and disease outcomes.
-However, for some individuals hyperventilation may be a symptom of a greater medical problem.
-If you have been experiencing frequent hyperventilation that is not normal to you, check with your family physician before engaging in breath retraining.
-Acute hyperventilation can be symptomatic of a panic or anxiety disorder, heart attack, or even brain tumour.
+However, for some individuals, hyperventilation may be a symptom of a more significant medical problem.
+If you have been experiencing frequent hyperventilation that is not normal for you, check with your family physician before engaging in breath retraining.
+Acute hyperventilation can be symptomatic of a panic or anxiety disorder, heart attack, or even brain tumor.
 Buteyko may not be safe for individuals with blood pressure disorders.
 The controlled pause acutely increases blood pressure and could be dangerous for some individuals.
-Although Buteyko breathing is a proven therapy for asthmatics, it is important to speak with your doctor before changing your treatment plan or beginning Buteyko.
+Although Buteyko breathing is a proven therapy for asthmatics, it is essential to speak with your doctor before changing your treatment plan or beginning Buteyko.